 - Is my life better with or without them?

 - Do they know the real me, or are they willing to know?

 - Are my core values aligned with their values?

 - Is my partner making me a better person?

-- Ego issues and a lack of compatibility and communication are essential to sustain a relationship.
+- Ego issues, physical abuse, and a lack of compatibility and communication can negatively affect a relationship.

 - If you are not a priority in a relationship or you are the only one putting effort into the relationship, these are signs that something crucial is missing in your relationship.

-Relationships may hit a rough patch sometimes.
+Personal relationships may hit a rough patch sometimes due to lack of communication and several other reasons.
 But you must not allow this unfavorable situation to make you feel miserable.
 You have spent some beautiful memories with your partner, so can you ever let this bond lose its strength just like that?
 Certainly not.
-Some efforts put in by the two of you can go a long way.
+The power of communication and some efforts put in by the two of you can go a long way.
 And even if separation seems to be the ideal choice at the end of the day, you will at least be content about trying your best.
-So, check out the infographic below to know how to save your relationship.
+So, check out the infographic below to learn how to save your relationship.

-Love is obviously the soul of a relationship, but love alone is not enough to keep a relationship healthy.
+Love is obviously the soul of a personal relationship, but love alone is not enough to keep a relationship healthy.
 Compatibility, communication, trust, physical compatibility, and maturity play a major role in a healthy relationship.
-Many a time, ego clashes and differences with the in-laws can lead to separation despite the couple sharing immense love and affection for each other.
+Many a time, ego clashes and differences with the in-laws can lead to separation despite the couple sharing intense feelings of fondness, love, and affection for each other.
 It becomes all the more difficult for those in long-distance relationships to sustain their bond due to the absence of the factors listed above.
 This is, unfortunately, one of those situations when love is not enough.

 Frequently Asked Questions